philipgura/machine-learning/README.md

 # Machine Learning Projects

-This is portfolio of machine learning projects
+This is a portfolio of machine learning projects

 ####Project 1: Predicting Boston Houseing Prices
 Basic machine learning concepts